Dr. med. Dirk Manski

 Preoperative Patient Preparation

-Surgical Approach via a Flank incision
+Surgical Approach via a Flank Incision

 A flank incision is the most common surgical approach to the kidney for open pyeloplasty in adults.
 In children, an anterior subcostal muscle-splitting approach is preferable.
 See also the following section for laparoscopic pyeloplasty.